-4:44 Last Day on Earth Abel Ferrara’s small new film is filled with gestures of cinema.
-It takes place in the small hours before the end of the world in a artist’s loft in the Lower East Side of New York where a two lovers, played by Willem Dafoe and Shanyn Leigh, spend their time making love, painting, and emotionally processing their remanning time in this world.
+4:44 Last Day on Earth, Abel Ferrara’s small new film, is filled with gestures of cinema.
+It takes place in the small hours before the end of the world in an artist’s loft in the Lower East Side of New York, where two lovers, played by Willem Dafoe and Shanyn Leigh, spend their time making love, painting, and emotionally processing their remaining time in this world.
 Nearly the entire picture is set in this loft space, which gives room to Dafoe to rant and monologue, questioning himself and the world, while Leigh, in her corner, is more contained and expresses herself, mysteriously and silently, by painting.